Aleksey Sukletin: Early life and early crimes

 Aleksey Vasilevich Sukletin was born in 1943, in Kazan, RSFSR, Soviet Union.
-His mother worked as a nurse in a military field hospital (it is known that she was alive in 1985, when Sukletin was arrested on suspicion for a series of murders).
+His mother worked as a nurse in a military field hospital (it is known that she was alive in 1985 when Sukletin was arrested on suspicion of a series of murders).
 There is no available information about his father.
 Sukletin suffered from alcoholism, drinking heavily until he reached adulthood.

 The first crime he committed was in February 1960, at the age of 16.
 At night, he attacked a girl, hitting her with a heavy object on the head and attempted to rape her.
-She was saved by two young men, and the offender was asked to leave, but as a result he got arrested.
-Sukletin was sentenced to two years imprisonment, serving his punishment in a youth detention center, and upon reaching maturity he was transferred to a corrective labor colony.
+She was saved by two young men, and the offender was asked to leave, but as a result, he got arrested.
+Sukletin was sentenced to two years imprisonment, serving his punishment in a youth detention centre, and upon reaching maturity he was transferred to a corrective labour colony.

 In 1964, Sukletin committed a new crime, acting together with accomplices with whom he drank alcohol.
 Once they had no more money left, Sukletin informed them of an elderly woman who lived nearby.
 They entered her apartment together, posing as gas service employees.
 The men then hit the woman on the head with a heavy object and took 80 rubles, but the victim survived and reported the crime to the police.
 The attackers were detained a few hours later at the nearest bar.

 Aleksey Sukletin was sentenced to 12 years imprisonment.
 While serving his sentence, he collaborated with law enforcement agencies, telling them about each of his convictions.
 He read many books in the colony, and later used his erudition to seduce women.